-The Secretary of the Department of Health and Human Services (HHS) has made available a participation waiver of federal fraud and abuse laws in connection with the operation of accountable care organizations (ACOs) that have entered into a participation agreement under the Medicare Shared Savings Program (MSSP) with the Centers for Medicare and Medicaid Services (CMS).
+The Secretary of the Department of Health and Human Services (HHS) has made available a participation waiver of federal fraud and abuse laws in connection with the operation of accountable care organizations (ACOs) that have entered into a participation agreement under the Medicare Shared Savings Program (MSSP) or the Next Generation ACO (NGACO) Model (hereafter “program models”) with the Centers for Medicare and Medicaid Services (CMS).

 To comply with the ACO Participation Waiver’s requirements, ACN is publicly disclosing the comprehensive management services arrangements as described below.
-The ACN MSSP governing body has documented its bona fide determination that the arrangements reasonably relate to one or more purposes of the Shared Savings Program.
+The governing body for each program model has documented its bona fide determination that the arrangements reasonably relate to one or more purposes of the programs.
 The below referenced arrangements are arrangements for which waiver protection is sought.

 Management Services Arrangement